Digvijay-Singh-Nathawat/BotGPTBackend/README.md

 - Check the troubleshooting section above
 - Review backend logs in the terminal
 - Check browser console for frontend errors
+- For Docker issues: Check container logs with `docker logs`

 ## Acknowledgments